The Ultimate Kalsoy Island Travel Guide

 Trøllanes is a secluded village in the north of Kalsoy island.
 Here life is lived in peace and remoteness.

 The mountains around Trøllanes are so high that the sun is invisible for months during winter.
-The 12 of March is a special day as this is the day when the light falls back over the hill in the village.
+The 12 of March is a special day for the villagers in Trøllanes.
+This is the day when the light falls back over the hill in the village.

 Trøllanes is actually a great place to go puffin watching during the summer months.
 Go down to the shoreline and walk to the cliffs on either side of the village and here you go – puffins!